Drmusab/Kanban-style-task/README.md

 Select "n8n Webhook"
 Enter your webhook URL and API key
 Click "Save"

+Securing Webhook Endpoints
+Set the `N8N_API_KEY` value in your `.env` file (or export it before running Docker) to enable API key authentication for automation and webhook endpoints.
+Include the key in external requests through the `x-api-key` header or a `Bearer` token (e.g. `Authorization: Bearer <your-key>`).
 Creating Automation Rules
 Go to Settings > Automation
 Click "Add Rule"